Due diligence tasks such as ordering lien and court searches are a common feature of U.S.-based financial transactions.

 Some of the most important elements of which to be aware include the following:

 - Varying time zones.
 While domestic time zones generally require little accommodation, managing multiple international time zones is a far greater challenge.
-Tokyo, for example, is 13 hours ahead of New York City.
+Tokyo, for example, is 13 or 14 hours ahead of New York City and 16 or 17 hours ahead of Los Angeles depending on the time of the year.
 Law firms with requests in multiple time zones need to stay on top of these differences.

 - Expense.
 The cost of due diligence processes can vary considerably between countries.
 One example: Some jurisdictions may not have the required documents located on an online server, necessitating the hiring of a person to physically retrieve the needed materials.

-Few nations meet the requirements of Article 9
+Few nations meet the requirements of UCC Article 9

-Article 9 was created in order to make the process of filing and searching within the U.S. easier and more efficient.
+UCC Article 9 was created in order to make the process of filing and searching for security interests within the U.S. easier and more efficient.
 It does this, in part, by requiring the secured party to file according to the debtor's location.
 This means that if the debtor is incorporated or resides in California, the secured party must use that state's filing office.

-Section 9-307(c) of Article 9 sets forth the requirements where the debtor is a non-U.S. entity.
+UCC Section 9-307(c) sets forth the requirements where the debtor is a non-U.S. entity.
 In such cases, a country's filing system is evaluated for equivalence with the U.S. system.

-Securing lien and court data outside the U.S.
+Securing lien and court information outside the U.S.

 - Bankruptcy searches